 We have made an effort to study the care of infants in the period.
 Learn from us some of the methods with which children were handled.
-Swaddling babies is something which is today coming back into fashion, but it is a far cry from swaddling in the 17th century, when a swaddled baby might be hung on a nail in the wall - a practical solution to the problem of safely securing an infant.
+Swaddling babies is something which is today coming back into fashion, but it is a far cry from swaddling in the 17th century, when a baby might be wrapped in soiled clothing all day, and even hung on a nail in the wall.

 Even toddlers were like to be securely held in some form of baby-walker.
 These might be as simple as that allegedly used by William Shakespeare which was a wooden ring attached to an upright by a movable bar so that the child secured in the ring could walk in circles round the post.
 At the other end were walkers on wheels, that enabled the child to move with more freedom.